peteroupc/numbers-java/api/com.upokecenter.numbers.ERational.md

 ### compareTo
     public int compareTo​(ERational other)
-Compares an arbitrary-precision rational number with this instance.
+Compares the mathematical value of an arbitrary-precision rational number with that of this instance.
+This method currently uses the rules given in the CompareToValue method, so that it it is not consistent with the Equals method, but it may change in a future version to use the rules for the CompareToTotal method instead.

 **Specified by:**